Making a medicinal herbal oil using fresh plants

 - Possibly labels

 As soon as we have prepared everything up to and including the bag or box, we can get started.
 If so desired, we mix the menstruum first.
 Next, I’ll cut the plants I’m going to use as small as possible on my cutting board.
-If necessary, I’ll then grind them into a powder in my mortar.
 This promotes the absorption of the herbs that are more difficult to rally to your cause.
 Read the blog about infusions and decoctions again if you want to know more about this.